BrightSky-OSSDO/CommandGPT/README.md

 CommandGPT is a lightweight command-line ChatGPT client with no cost and no rate limits.

 # Build Instructions
 A batch file (build.bat) is provided in this repository's root, so you can just run it to build CommandGPT.
+The compiled executable will be placed in the `distributable` folder.
 MinGW must be installed on your system to build it.

 Alternatively, you can download an already compiled executable from the Releases page.